wormhole-foundation/wormhole/whitepapers/0007_governor.md

 sum of small transfers from the chain's daily limit.

-Inbound transfers of certain tokens can also decrease this sum, a process we refer to as Flow Canceling.
+Inbound transfers of certain tokens can also decrease this sum, a process referred to as Flow Canceling.

 #### Flow Canceling